Shronis/IS-601Website/Outline.md

    **2.Description**

-   The landing page for the website, on top it has buttons that lead to pages for support, FAQ, and a search bar.
+   The landing page for the website, on top it has buttons that lead to pages for support, FAQ, About page, and a search bar.
 In the center of the page has the hero message as well as a button to enter the website and at the bottom of the page is quick links to articles within the website

    **3.Key Words**